How to Beat Twitch Chargebacks

 Why Do Streamers Get Chargebacks?

-Tips and donations are a well-established and accepted part of streamer culture, so streamers expect that if they’re keeping their audiences entertained, some of them will want to send some money their way—so it makes sense to make things easy for your generous fans by accepting payments from as many platforms as you can.
+Tips and donations are a well-established and accepted part of streamer culture, so streamers expect that if they’re keeping their audiences entertained, some of them will want to send some money their way.
+Thus, it makes sense to make things easy for your generous fans by accepting payments from as many platforms as you can.

-How Can Streamers Win Chargebacks?
+How Can Streamers Fight Chargebacks?

 It’s a good idea to review how the chargeback process works when PayPal is involved.
-While disputes kept internal to PayPal can be resolved through communication in the PayPal Resolution Center (with PayPal serving as the final arbiter), cardholders who dispute PayPal transactions with their issuing bank end up with PayPal as the middleman, gathering evidence from the seller and presenting their findings to the issuer for adjudication.
+While disputes kept internal to PayPal can be resolved through communication in the PayPal Resolution Center (with PayPal serving as the final arbiter), cardholders who dispute PayPal transactions with their issuing bank end up with PayPal as the middleman, gathering evidence from the seller and presenting their findings to the issuer in a process called representment.

 - The transaction ID and confirmation email associated with the charge.
 Many streamers use third-party tools that facilitate receiving tips and donations from external payment platforms.
 Any documentation you receive that confirms the details of the transaction should be part of your evidence packet.